 2013-2014 Fort Lyon Annual Report

-Referrals to Fort Lyon can be made by homeless service providers or health care providers using the referral packet.
+Referrals to Fort Lyon can be made by homeless service providers or health care providers.

 In addition to the educational and vocational training opportunities provided to residents, Fort Lyon offers other creative programs to assist with recovery.
 In fall of 2015, the Colorado Department of Local Affairs and Colorado Coalition for the Homeless partnered with the Lighthouse Writers Workshop to offer a Writer-in-Residence program to provide artistic education, support, and community to help participants explore personal histories, and providing a forum to discuss behavior, addictions, and recovery.